 Unnatural link building

-Avoid unnatural link building, such as building too many links too quickly may result in the loss of your ranking.
-According to Google, links are supposed to be acquired organically, naturally and without manipulation.
+Avoid unnatural link building, such as building too many anchor text links from the same website.
+Any time links that are deemed unnatural by Google it results in the loss of your ranking.
+According to Google’s best practice guidelines, links are supposed to be acquired organically, naturally and but without the intent to manipulate ranking.

 If a brand new website that has been around for a month suddenly gains 10,000 backlinks, it’s going to raise some red flags.